-Tree killers could be just one bundle of firewood away.
-Invasive insects and diseases have killed millions of trees in Michigan – often after hitching a ride on firewood.
-Hauling firewood, even a short distance, from one part of the state to another is a common way for these invasive species to infest new locations.
-Examples of invasives species include oak wilt, emerald ash borer and Asian longhorned beetle, among many others.
+The facts: Invasive insects and diseases have killed millions of trees in Michigan – often after hitching a ride on firewood.
+Moving firewood, even a short distance, is a common way for these invasive species to infest new locations.
+Examples of invasive tree killers include oak wilt, emerald ash borer and Asian longhorned beetle, among many others.

 Firewood laws and quarantines